civol/HDLRuby/README.md

 end
 ```

-Sub blocks have their scope so that it is possible to declare signals without colliding with existing ones.
+Sunblocks have their scope so that it is possible to declare signals without colliding with existing ones.
 For example, it is possible to
 declare three different inner signals all called `sig` as follows:

 ```ruby